vipul-khedekar/furbish-it-lp/README.md

 # furbish-it-lp
-A landing page for a furtiture shop company called 'Furbish It'.
+A landing page for a furtiture company called 'Furbish It'.